 On September 5, 2017, a special kind of art exhibition kicked off at the National Museum in Yangon named „Lat Khat Than“ like the project of the British Council.
 It showed products from Myanmar traditional weaving.
 Phyu Ei Thein helped curating the event and thus tied in with her work at her father’s art gallery.
 She participated in a number of similar exhibitions like the „3rd Made in Myanmar Exhibition, The Art of Textile & Accessories – 2016”, at the renowned Lokanat Galleries, Yangon.
 In 2014 she participated in a special event on the occasion of Aung San Suu Kyi’s 69the birthday.
 Originally, the exhibit planned to put 69 portraits of Suu Kyi on display, some of them pained by her sister.
 But some more were added later, among them two by the famous artist Khin Maung Yin who had just died shortly before.
 The exhibition was held at the River Ayeyarwady Gallery co-founded by her.
 In November 2012 “The Art of Peace” Art Exhibition took place in the Thiri Hall, Royal Rose Restaurant as a fundraising for the victims of the civil war in Kachin State.
 In Japan, she assisted in holding a number of “Myanmar Art and Crafts” exhibitions from 2006 to 2014.

 To assess Phyu Ei Thein’s impact is not yet possible, because she is still performing a lot of activities in a number of professional and societal fields that are absolutely not finished yet.
-She is widely recognised as one of the outstanding women of contemporary Myanmar.
+Her many activities grew out of the artistic and social traditions of her family that were broadened by her contacts in Japan and her sense for meaningful innovation.
+She is now widely recognised as one of the outstanding women of contemporary Myanmar.
 She has been gifted with many talents which she puts at use to empower other women to get a decent salary for their work and thus reduce their dependency within the rather shaky Myanmar labour market.
 At the same time connecting Myanmar traditional textile crafts with global technology and international trade thus contributing to uplift the reputation of her country that is often characterised as „backward“ in many regards.
 Her main motivation seems to be rooted in the Burmese-Buddhist tradition of „helping others“ as a practical way of cohering society.
 Therefore, it is not an accident that a picture showing her together with Aung San Suu Kyi can be found on her Facebook page, to whom Phyu Ei Thein, an outspoken NLD supporter, by her own account maintains a close relationship.

 This biography is based on talks with Phyu Ei Thein during 2019 and 2020.
 Information provided by people who know her and some sources comes from website and local and international articles and interviews, for example: